MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ItemProperty.md

 ### Example 2: Get the properties of a specific file

-This command gets the properties of the "C:\Test\Weather.xls" file.
+This command gets the properties of the `C:\Test\Weather.xls` file.
 The result is piped to the `Format-List` cmdlet to display the output as a list.

 ```powershell
 Get-ItemProperty C:\Test\Weather.xls | Format-List